-I was glad when they said unto me: "We will go into the house of the Lord."
-Our feet shall stand in thy gates: O Jerusalem.
-Jerusalem is built as a city: that is at unity in itself.
+We will go into the house of the Lord.
+Our feet shall stand in thy gates:

+O Jerusalem.

+Jerusalem is built as a city:

+that is at unity in itself.

 For thither the tribes go up, even the tribes of the Lord: to testify unto Israel, to give thanks unto the name of the Lord.

+I was glad when they said unto me:

 For there is the seat of judgment: even the seat of the house of David.
-O pray for the peace of Jerusalem: they shall prosper that love thce.
+O pray for the peace of Jerusalem: they shall prosper that love thee.
 Peace be within thy walls: and plenteousness within thy palaces.
-For my brethren and companions' sakes: I will wish thee prosperity.
-Yea, because of the house of the Lord our God: I will seek to do thee good.
+For my brethren and companions' sakes; I will wish thee prosperity, Yea, because of the house of the Lord our God: I will seek to do thee good.
+Glory be to the Father and to the Son: and to the Holy Ghost.